sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 Return the list of primes found to the caller.
 ```

+## implementation <a name="implementation"></a>

+In this step we will start putting the Python code together, and using the REPL, we can test each part as we go through, to make sure it is giving us the results we expect.

 We start with a set of numbers (lets call them prime_suspects) to check all integers between 2 and 20.
 Let's extract the first number from that set that we want to check as to whether it's a prime.
 When we check the value we're going to check if it is a prime...if it is, we're going to add it to our list called primes_list...if it isn't a prime we don't want to keep it.

 There is a method which will remove an element from a list or set and provide that value to us, and that method is called *pop*

 If we use pop, and assign this to the object called **prime** it will *pop* the first element from the set out of **prime_suspects**, and into **prime**

-Let's use the REPL and see this part working.
+Let's use the REPL to explore our design and see this part working.
 ```ruby
 # First lets take a look what's in our numbers to check set
 print(prime_suspects)